 - An ultrasound scan may confirm an ectopic pregnancy.
 This is usually an internal (transvaginal) scan which is not painful and shows good views of the Fallopian tubes.
 However, the scan may not be clear if the pregnancy is very early.
 If this is the case then a repeat scan a few days later is often done.

 - Blood tests that show changes in the level of a pregnancy hormone called human chorionic gonadotrophin (hCG) are also usually done.
+In a pregnancy which is developing, the hCG levels gradually go up.

 What are the treatment options for ectopic pregnancy?